-CO1: Comprehend the steps involved in the manufacturing of engine components through casting and forging with their relative merits and demerits.
+CO1: Explain the sequential stages in the production of engine components using casting and forging processes

-CO2: Identify the optimal material and manufacturing process for making the transmission system and other chassis components.
+CO2: Apply the optimal material and manufacturing process for making the transmission system and other chassis components.

-CO3: Analyze and make a selection out of different forming and welding techniques for manufacturing automotive components.
+CO3: Analyze different forming and welding techniques for manufacturing automotive components.